LittleGreyCells/escheme-documentation/EschemeProgrammingGuide.md

    (unquote <sexpr>)
    (unquotesplicing <sexpr>)
 ```
-Quasiquote (`) introduces a suppressed symbolic expression which serves as a template.
+Quasiquote (`) introduces a symbolic expression which serves as a template.
 Within the template expression an unquote (,) or unquotesplicing (,@) will force evaluation of the unquoted expression.
 Unquote substitutes the result of the evaluation.
-If the result of evaluation is a list, unquotesplicing will substitute list contents.
+If the result of evaluation is a list, unquotesplicing can be
+used to substitute list contents.

 ## Functions